 This photo is from a drinking-eating session on Silk Purse.
 From left to right, Onaga-san (vice chairman of the local fishing co-op), Ishida-san (who retired to Suo-Oshima from the big city), Shiiki-san (the mayor and an all-round great guy), and yours truly.

 (Postscript: I did start living on the island and loved it – very friendly people, fresh air, beautiful ocean scenery, and much more.
 But then I met and married a woman who lives and works in Fukuoka.
-I commuted back-and-forth between the two places for almost three years but, very sadly, I finally had to give up my home and dock in Suo-Oshima.)
+I commuted back-and-forth between the two places for almost three years but, very sadly, I finally had to give up my home in Suo-Oshima.)

 In addition to the many special friends I made while cruising Japan, almost every day there was some memorable interaction – if only when taking a quick photograph – with Japan's warm and hospitable people.
 Here are a few typical highlights.